followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onDrawn.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **drawn** event.
-Executed when the widget has finished drawing itself.
+A function that is executed when the widget's rendering has finished.
 <!--/shortDescription-->

 <!--fullDescription-->